tianzem/Gitbook/weekly-updates.md

 2) Dormer cutouts are not required to be done in the wireframe.
 They are automatically detected at the time of geojson generation.
 ```

-2) Dormer cutouts are not required to be done in the wireframe.
-They are automatically detected at the time of geojson generation.
-Follow this procedure for dormers:
+Although dormer cutouts are automatically detected at the time of geojson generation.